danilito19/direct-mail-maps/README.md

 2. Install the basemap package from mpl_toolkits.
 Follow the instructions at <http://matplotlib.org/basemap/users/installing.html>.
 3. Create a single-column CSV with the ZIP codes for the direct mail send to be processed.
 The most convenient way to do this is to use the `cut` command to strip the ZIP column from a return file.
 Save this file in the ZIPs directory.
-4. Finally, update the parameters on lines 11-14 of plotmap.py and execute with `python plotmap.py`.
+4. Finally, run the script with `python plotmap.py -l US -z inputfile.csv -o outputfile.png`.
+You can also use the -m flag for color saturation.